Joshiwavm/Veszee/README.md

 # Veszee
 Visualization and Analyzing tools for a bayesian forward modelling technique called `eszee`.
+When installed all tools can all at once be tested by running
+    sh test.sh
+This will run all three init files in the folder, when a data folder is manually added.

 ## Installing Veszee
 Here are some basic instructions for installing `Veszee` to get analytical plots and tools from the uv-space modelling tool `eszee`. <br>